-Welcome to the Divorce Magazine Blog!
-Here, you’ll find posts by experts, as well as posts by individuals who are facing the challenges of separation and divorce.
-We hope you find them interesting and informative – and a source of support and advice as you make your way through divorce into a new life.
-For information about becoming a blogger for this website, or to find out about our easy video blogging feature, click here.
+Welcome to the award-winning DivorceMag.com Blog: ranked as the #1 Divorce Blog on the Internet every year since 2016!
+In these pages, you’ll find posts by experts as well as posts by individuals who are facing the challenges of separation, the divorce process, and life after divorce.
+We hope you find these text and video separation and divorce blog posts interesting and informative – and a source of support and advice as you make your way through divorce into a new life.
+For information about becoming a blogger for this website, click here.

 The reality is that divorce is tough enough without having the immediacy of social media outlets being some kind of a “go-to” for you to purge your frustrations and heartbreak.

 Negotiating with your ex can speed up your divorce or custody case.
 You’ll want to learn how your local court process works.

 The story of the final breaking point leading to my divorce with an abusive husband.

 Uncontested divorces are the quickest, easiest way to dissolve a marriage without fighting over belongings, assets, and debts.
 Uncontested divorces are also the cheapest way to achieve a divorce.

 Newly single life, unfortunately, gets a bad rap.
 While working through some of the tougher emotions, keep your eyes on these perks that are nearly exclusive to singlehood.

 Deciding who keeps the family home in a divorce is a complex and emotional decision that can have a significant impact on the children.
 Parents must consider the stability and emotional well-being of the children when making this decision.

 Like a business relationship, you will likely have to communicate with the other parent when you face challenges that must be discussed.
 You will need to find resolutions jointly to ensure the job gets done in the best way probable.